Paul0426/PSM_Loan_Eligibility_Prediction/README.md

 ## Data

-The app uses a dataset of loan applications that is included in the repository (`data.csv`).
+The app uses a dataset of loan applications that is included in the repository (`LoanApprovalPrediction.csv`).
 The dataset contains information about the applicants, such as their age, income, and credit history, as well as whether they were approved for a loan or not.

 ## Model